People’s Resistance: from 8888 to 22222

 This is the title of a book written in 1898 by Harold Fielding Hall, who during his service in the British occupying forces got very impressed by the Burmese people.

 In 1934 George Orwell published Burmese Days, about a British colonial.

-In 2002, 2012 and 2019 German Jan-Philipp Sendker writes three books about the people of Myanmar.
+In 2002, 2012 and 2019 German Jan-Philipp Sendker writes three books about the people of Burma.

 Burma’s Voices of Freedom: a study of Burma’s totalitarianism and the people’s resistance.
 Alan Clements’ interviews with revolutionaries, monks, religious leaders, journalists, film makers and social activists.
 (September 2020).